 As the older population grows in number, so does the need for elder care.
 The diversity of elder care facilities means available jobs with varying educational, experience and licensing requirements.
 Getting a bachelor’s degree in elder care administration can help prepare you to meet these requirements.

-Learn more about the LSUA online Bachelor of Science in Elder Care Administration program.
+Learn more about the LSUA online Bachelor of Science in Long Term Care Administration program.